NHF’s Mission is to empower parents to have healthy children free of chronic health conditions

 Our Solution Is Implementing The Recommendations In The Healthy Child Guide

-The Healthy Child Guide is being promoted and offered to help families have healthy pregnancies and healthy children.
+The Healthy Pregnancy Summit (“HPS”) is being promoted and offered to help families have healthy pregnancies and healthy children.
 As parents, physicians, scientists and researchers our aim is to provide simple, clear, and effective recommendations for families.

-The Healthy Child Guide will make the process much easier for prospective parents.
-The Guide will provide recommendations developed by the NHF Scientific Advisory Board on improving nutritional status, reducing toxic exposures, and maintaining appropriate exercise/fitness programs.
+The Healthy Child Guide, a PDF companionguide to the HPS, makes the process much easier for prospective parents.
+The HPS and Healthy Child Guide provides recommendations developed by the NHF Scientific Advisory Board on improving nutritional status, reducing toxic exposures, and maintaining appropriate exercise/fitness programs.

 The Science Underlying NHF’s Principles and Recommendations